+a.
+Each full-time equivalent emplo yee in the schools or school districts identified in Schedule A is to receive

+an annual recruitment allowance e of

+Effective July 1, 2019 \$ 2,570

-- a.
-Each full-time equivalent employee in the schools or school districts identified in Schedule A is to receive an annual recruitment allowance of \$2,300 upon commencing employment.
-Each part-time equivalent employee is to receive a recruitment allowance pro-rated to her/his full-time equivalent position. - b.
-All employees identified will receive the annual recruitment allowance of \$2,300 as a retention allowance each continuous year thereafter.
-Each part-time employee is to receive a retention allowance pro-rated to her/his full-time equivalent position. - c.
-The allowance will be paid as a monthly allowance.
+Effective July 1, 2020 \$ 2,622 Effective July 1, 2021 \$ 2,674 upon commencing employment.
+Each part-time equivalent employee is to receive a recruitment allowance pro-rated to their full-time equivalent position.

+b.
+All employees identified will receive the annual recruitment allowance of as a retention allowance each continuous year thereafter.
+Each part-time employee is to receive a retention allowance pro-rated to their full-time equivalent position.